lessmoon/xscript/doc/xsbrief.md

 					* `param` for parameters' types
 					* `ret` for return type
 					* `virtual` for determining if the function is virtual
-					* `purevirtual` for determining if the function is purevirual,if it is set,the function is also virtual
+					* `purevirtual` for determining if the function is pure virtual,if it is set,the function is also virtual
 				* use annotation `PassThisReference` if you need pass this reference to this native,note that the java method needs an additional arg(typed `Value` or `StructValue`) for this passing in first postion
 				* to refer an extension class type,use class reference
 					* $ stands for this extension class
-					* #.`class-name` stands for relative path native extension class
+					* \#.`class-name` stands for relative path native extension class
-					* #`class-name` stantds for absolute path native extension class
+					* \#`class-name` stands for absolute path native extension class
 					* if you want to return a class extension struct,just use `new StructValue(symbols.Struct.StructPlaceHolder,xxxxx);`,the vm will dynamic cast its type
 * Features in future
 	* Inline function definition: